This super easy hat and mittens knitting pattern is fun to knit and just in time for holiday gift giving.

 M1L, make 1 left

 Sizing: The hat will fit adult head size approximately (20 – 23 inches).
 Mittens will fit woman’s hand size between 7.5 and 9.5 inches and also man’s hands too.
-My friend Ted tried them and they were nice and cozy.
-The hat fit him too.
+My friend Ted tried on both the hat and mittens and they both fit him nicely.

 Using long tail cast on method and size 7 needles cast on 88 sts.

 Work twisted ribbing stitch pattern for 1 inch as follows:

 Then switch to larger needles and continue in Stockinette stitch for 6 inches

 Row 1: * K9, k2tog, rep from * to last 11 sts, K7, k2tog, k2